Zero-based ordinals

 Because of Benford's Law of Numbers, the use case for the zero-based ordinals numbering beyond one don't come up much.
 You're much more likely to care about the zeroth element than the element at position 2,235, or ever position 6.

-Which means that there may be an open opporunity to propose names for them.
+To disambiguate this, I think we have an opportunity to propose names for them.
 I humbly submit:

 I'm appealing to Benford's law again, to justify leaving the numbers beyond the televenth to a future discoverer.